-- □ The court finds by clear and convincing evidence that the parent has waived their paramount constitutional rights to care, custody, and control of their child(ren) because they are unfit, have neglected the child's welfare, or are acting inconsistently with their constitutionally protected status. - □ The court must verify that the person receiving guardianship - $\Box$ understands the legal significance of the appointment (applies to each person) and - □ will have adequate resources to appropriately care for the child.
+The court must verify that the person receiving custody understands the legal significance of the placement (applies to each person) and □ will have adequate resources to appropriately care for the child.
 G.S.
-7B-906.1(j). - Custody to a relative or other suitable person - □ The court finds by clear and convincing evidence that the parent has waived their paramount constitutional rights to care, custody, and control of their child(ren) because they are unfit, have neglecting the child's welfare, or are acting inconsistently with their constitutionally protected status. - $\Box$ The court must verify that the person receiving custody - understands the legal significance of the placement (applies to each person) and - □ will have adequate resources to appropriately care for the child.
-G.S.
-7B-906.1(j). - □ Under G.S.
+7B-906.1(j). ☐ Under G.S.
 7B-911, the court must determine whether jurisdiction in the juvenile action should be terminated, and custody ordered pursuant to G.S.
 Chapter 50.
 If the answer is yes, the court must follow the requirements of G.S.
-7B-911 and make findings that - $\Box$ are required under G.S.
-Chapter 50, - □ there is not a need for continued state intervention on behalf of the juvenile through a juvenile court proceeding, and - $\square$ at least six months have passed since the court determined the child's placement with the person to whom the court is awarding custody is the permanent plan for the child.

-- □ This finding is not required when custody is being awarded to - □ a parent or - $\square$ a person with whom the child was living when the petition was filed. - □ Another Planned Permanent Living Arrangement (APPLA) under G.S.
-7B-912(c), (d) - □ The court must find each of the following: - $\Box$ The juvenile is 16 or 17 years old. - □ The department has made diligent efforts to place the teen permanently with a parent or relative or in a guardianship or an adoptive placement. - □ There are compelling reasons that it is not in the teen's best interests to be placed permanently with a parent or relative or in a guardianship or adoptive placement. - $\Box$ APPLA is the best permanent plan for the teen. - ☐ After questioning the teen, addresses the teen's desired permanency outcome. - □ Reinstatement of Parental Rights pursuant to G.S.
-7B-1114. - □ Complete Checklist 4 for additional requirements.
+7B-911 and make findings that ☐ are required under G.S.
+Chapter 50, ☐ there is not a need for continued state intervention on behalf of the juvenile through a juvenile court proceeding, and at least six months have passed since the court determined the child's placement with the person to whom the court is awarding custody is the permanent plan for the child. ☐ This finding is not required when custody is being awarded to □ a parent or □ a person with whom the child was living when the petition was filed.
+Another Planned Permanent Living Arrangement (APPLA) under G.S.
+7B-912(c), (d) ☐ The court must find each of the following: ☐ The juvenile is 16 or 17 years old. ☐ The department has made diligent efforts to place the teen permanently with a parent or relative or in a guardianship or an adoptive placement. ☐ There are compelling reasons that it is not in the teen's best interests to be placed permanently with a parent or relative or in a guardianship or an adoptive placement. ☐ APPLA is the best permanent plan for the teen. ☐ After questioning the teen, addresses the teen's desired permanency outcome.
+Reinstatement of Parental Rights pursuant to G.S.
+7B-1114.
+Complete Checklist 4 for additional requirements.

-Checklist 8 Termination of Parental Rights Hearing
+Termination of Parental Rights Hearing